Alpine Trail Running

 A view from Hatcher’s Pass Summit marker.

-In Alaska you can find a variety of trails that range anywhere from easy to expert.
-Knowing your skill set, what kind of terrain you prefer, and then incorporating those factors into routing your trail is a great way to start.
-Many people trail run in Alaska for the varietal terrain, epic views, and natural splendor.
+In Alaska, you can find a variety of trails that range anywhere from easy to expert.
+Knowing your skill set and what kind of terrain you prefer, and then incorporating those factors into routing your trail is a great way to start.
+Many people trail run in Alaska for the varied terrain, epic views, and natural splendor.

-There are a few regions that are hubs to many trails and offer different views and experiences.
-Close to Anchorage there is Hatcher Pass.
-This area has trail heads that lead to boulder fields, alpine glaciers, and across rugged peaks.
+A few regions are hubs to many trails and offer different views and experiences.
+Close to Anchorage, there is Hatcher Pass.
+This area has trail heads that lead to boulder fields, alpine glaciers, and rugged peaks.
 Another region that is popular for running and is a center point for trails is the Harding Ice Field.
-And over in Healy Alaska you can pivot between Triple Lakes, Stony Hill, and the Polychrome Overlook.
+Over in Healy, Alaska, you can pivot between Triple Lakes, Stony Hill, and the Polychrome Overlook.

 Alaska is a beautiful place to practice being immersed in the raw beauty of nature while developing the connection of mind, body, and soul that comes with trail running.
 This reading is just a scratch on the surface of what is possible.
 Set your goals, make your plans, and enjoy the journey.